Cuisine of Philadelphia: Innovations

 Philadelphia's large immigrant population has contributed to a large mixture of tastes to mingle and develop.
 Many types of foods have been created in or near Philadelphia or have strong associations with the city.
-In the 20th century, Philadelphia's foods included the cheesesteak, stromboli, hoagie, soft pretzel, water ice and soda.
+In the 20th century, Philadelphia's foods included cheesesteaks, stromboli, hoagies, soft pretzels, water ice, and soda.

 The cheesesteak is a sandwich traditionally made with sliced beef and melted cheese on an Italian roll.
-In the 1930s, the phenomenon as a steak sandwich began when hot dog vendor brothers Pat Olivieri and Harry Olivieri put grilled beef on a hot dog bun and gave it to a taxi driver.
+In the 1930s, the phenomenon as a steak sandwich began when the South Philly Italian-American brothers Pat Olivieri and Harry Olivieri put grilled beef on a hot dog bun and gave it to a taxi driver.
 Later, after Pat and Harry had started selling the sandwich on Italian rolls, the cheesesteak was affixed in the local culture when one of their cooks put melted cheese on the sandwich.

 Originally, the cheese was melted in a separate container to accommodate their large clientele who followed kosher rules, thereby not mixing dairy and meat.
-Today, cheese choices in Philadelphia eateries are virtually limited to American, Provolone, or Cheez Whiz.
+Today, cheese choices in Philadelphia eateries are virtually limited to American, provolone, or Cheez Whiz.
 The latter is especially popular in those places that prominently carry it.

 The hoagie is another sandwich that is said to have been invented in Philadelphia, undoubtedly of origin in Italian-American cuisine.
 It has been asserted that Italians working at the World War I era shipyard in Philadelphia, known as Hog Island where emergency shipping was produced for the war effort, introduced the sandwich, by putting various sliced meats, cheeses, and lettuce between two slices of Italian bread.
 This became known as the "Hog Island" sandwich; hence, the "hoagie".

 Declared the official sandwich of Philadelphia in 1992, the hoagie is a sandwich made of meat and cheese with lettuce, tomatoes, and onions on an Italian roll.

-Another Italian roll sandwich popularized in Philadelphia by Italian immigrants is the roast pork Italian, or Italian roast pork sandwich, a variation of the Italian street food dish known as porchetta.
+Another Italian roll sandwich popularized in Philadelphia by Italian immigrants is the roast pork sandwich, a variation of the Italian street food dish known as porchetta.
 The sandwich consists of sliced roast pork with broccoli rabe or spinach and provolone cheese.

-Philadelphia Pepper Pot, a soup of tripe, meat, vegetables, is claimed to have been created during the American Revolutionary War and named after the home city of its creator.
+Philadelphia Pepper Pot, a soup of tripe, meat, and vegetables, is claimed to have been created during the American Revolutionary War and named after the home city of its creator.

 Snapper soup, a thick brown turtle soup served with sherry, is a Philadelphia delicacy, generally found in area bars and seafood restaurants.
 In many places, it is served with oyster crackers (such as OTC Crackers, OTC being an abbreviation for "Original Trenton Cracker") and horseradish.

 The snack item commonly associated with Philadelphia, but not invented there, is the soft pretzel.
 The soft pretzel dates back to 7th-century France and was brought over to the Philadelphia area by the Pennsylvania Dutch.
 Pretzels were sold in Philadelphia by numerous vendors on street corners.
 Federal Pretzel Baking Company defined the soft pretzel for most Philadelphians during the 1900s by first applying mass production and distribution to a distinctive baked flavored family recipe.